665 Indiana State University Naming

 665.5.1 Benefactor Naming Requirements

-Benefactor naming opportunities will be first considered for recognition of a substantial gift to the University when the Vice President of University Advancement approves the formal initiation of the naming approval process and determines the following requirements have been met:
+Benefactor naming opportunities will be first considered for recognition of a substantial gift to the University when the Vice President of University Advancement and CEO of the ISU Foundation approves the formal initiation of the naming approval process and determines the following requirements have been met:

 - The name meets the requirements as presented in the Naming Approval Criteria in Section 665.3.